 Disadvantages of Penetration Pricing

 The disadvantages of using this strategy include the following:

 - Penetration pricing means lower profits and is not sustainable from a cash-flow perspective if you are selling products at a loss and not making up the difference with sales of other products or you cannot reduce costs to compensate for lower pricing.

 - Customers may only be enticed to buy the discounted product and nothing else if they notice that lower prices do not apply to other items.
 If so, they may go elsewhere once the product pricing returns to normal levels.

-- To maintain their market share, the competition may retaliate by lowering their prices on the same or similar products.
+- To maintain its market share, the competition may retaliate by lowering their prices on the same or similar products.
 They may even lower them below yours and create a price war that will further cut into your profits.

-- Penetration pricing may actually alienate some customers if they perceive that your products are inferior in quality due to lower pricing, or if your discounted product advertising appears "gimmicky" or of the bait-and-switch variety.
+- Penetration pricing may alienate some customers if they perceive that your products are inferior in quality due to lower pricing, or if your discounted product advertising appears "gimmicky" or of the bait-and-switch variety.

 Examples of Penetration Pricing

 The following examples will help you recognize penetration pricing at work: